joshcartme/squiddly/README.md

 # squiddly

 Disable the github merge button based on checks or a configurable label.
 This is all client side and could have bugs so this should not be the only thing preventing merging.
+Get it on the [Chrome Web Store](https://chromewebstore.google.com/detail/squiddly/keckkliciafiafmlgeepcgbiohbekjmn).
+Available later in Firefox, the review is pending.

 ## Configuration: